-Education is the milestone of women empowerment because it enables them to responds to the challenges, to confront their traditional role and change their life.
-So that we can’t neglect the importance of education in reference to women empowerment India is poised to becoming superpower, a developed country by 2020.
+Education is the milestone of women empowerment because it enables them to respond to challenges, to confront their traditional role and change their life.
+So we can’t neglect the importance of education in reference to women empowerment as India is poised to become a superpower, a developed country by 2020.

-The year 2020 is fast approaching; it is just 13 year away.
-This can became reality only when the women of this nation became empowerment.
-India presently account for the largest number no of illiterates in the world.
-Literacy rate in India have risen sharply from 18.3% in 1951 to 64.8% in 2001 in which enrolment of women in education have also risen sharply 7% to 54.16%.
+The year 2020 is fast approaching; it is just 13 years away.
+This can become reality only when the women of this nation became empowerment.
+India presently accounts for the largest number of illiterates in the world.
+Literacy rate in India has risen sharply from 18.3% in 1951 to 64.8% in 2001 in which the enrolment of women in education has also risen sharply 7% to 54.16%.

 From the fifth five year plan (1974 – 78) onwards has been a marked shift in the approach to women’s issues from welfare to development.
 In recent years, the empowerment of women has been recognized as the central issue in determining the status of women.
 The National Commission of Women was set up by an Act of Parliament in 1990 to safeguard the right and legal entitlements of women.

-The 73rd and 74th Amendments (1993) to the constitution of India have provided for reservation of seats in the local bodies of panchayats and Municipalities for women, laying a strong foundation for their participation in decision making at the local level.
+The 73rd and 74th Amendments (1993) to the Constitution of India have provided for reservation of seats in the local bodies of panchayats and Municipalities for women, laying a strong foundation for their participation in decision making at the local level.

-Data was analysed by percentage of respondents
+Data were analyzed by percentage of respondents.

-Government should give 100% focus on improving literacy rate of girls.
+1. The government should give 100% focus on improving literacy rate of girls.

-Educational loans to be given to girls till they qualify 12th standard.
+3. Educational loans to be given to girls till they qualify 12th standard.

 Education also brings a reduction in inequalities and functions as a means of improving their status within the family.
-To encourage the education of women at all levels and for dilution of gender bias in providing knowledge and education, established schools, colleges and universities even exclusively for women in the state.
-To bring more girls, especially from marginalized families of BPL, in mainstream education, the government is providing a package of concessions in the form of providing free books, uniform, boarding and lodging, clothing for the hostilities midday meals, scholarships, free circles and so on.17
+To encourage the education of women at all levels and for dilution of gender bias in providing knowledge and education, established schools, colleges, and universities even exclusively for women in the state.
+To bring more girls, especially from marginalized families of BPL, in mainstream education, the government is providing a package of concessions in the form of providing free books, uniform, boarding and lodging, clothing for the hostilities midday meals, scholarships, free circles and so on.